 Come regularly.
 It’s okay to practice SYY as little as once a week, but it works way better to come more often.
 That may seem challenging, but you’ll be amazed how quickly things change.
 Again, just have fun and see if it makes sense eventually for you to come to class at least three times a week.
 And a short practice is better than none.
 Come, have fun, and when things get heavy—as they will at some point—let the instructor know.
 It’s all part of our common journey together.
 Again, the higher practices of yoga are done in relation to transpersonal unifications.

 MORE ON “TEACHER-LEVEL” SYY:

 The person who popularized Ashtanga never taught separate teacher training programs.
 The style of practice still created the greatest teachers because in and of itself, SYY is a kind of teacher training program.
 At WYC, we just make sure that it works for everyone, including students who are completely new to practicing yoga.
 It’s easy.
 The sequence repetition helps new students understand what they’re doing, and also helps teachers in training apprehend instructional points.

-And it only makes sense for everyone practicing yoga needs to know the Sanskrit pose and concept names.
+And it only makes sense for everyone practicing yoga to learn the Sanskrit pose and concept names.
 The memorization is not just for identification purposes, but also for spiritual knowledge.
 For example, the word “Ashtanga” means “eight-limbs.”
 That tells us there are eight yogic practices.
 The first two are behavioral practices called the Yamas and Niyamas.
 You can read about them on a separate page.
 In class, you’ll learn how to practice them “energetically.”
 That means it involves energy experiencing.
 You will also be taught how to do the Pose Practice (Asana) in connection with energy experiencing.